chilipadiboy/first-report/team_assignment.md

 ##### Implementation of security features
 - Hardening of subsystems
-- Looking out for possible and known vulnerablities and fixing them
+- Looking out for possible and known vulnerabilities and fixing them

 ##### Additional features
 - Implement any additional features that improves on the functionality and security of our subsystem